 3. Battery label has "3 year full replacement".
 Sorry no pictures.
 I don't know how to change their names on the iphone, and this website says the name the iphone gave them is in the wrong format.

-Review about: Duracell Car Battery.
+Product or Service Mentioned: Duracell Car Battery.

 Reason of review: Warranty issue.